-Wooden wicks are easy to light, are known for their natural burning quality, versatility with different types of wax and the crackling campfire glow they emit when lit.
-Best of all, they're not difficult to make and can save you money in the craft store -- that's more money for wax and other supplies.
+Wooden wicks are easy to light, and they're known for their natural burning quality, versatility with different types of wax and the crackling campfire glow they emit when lit.
+Best of all, they're not difficult to make and can save you money in the craft store – that's more money for wax and other supplies.

 Things You'll Need

-Snip the balsa wood stick to your desired wick size.
-If making the wicks for a specific candle project, cut the wood about 1 inch above your glass candle jar.
+Snip the balsa wood stick to your desired wick size with everyday scissors.
+If making the wicks for a specific candle project, cut the wood to be about 1 inch longer than your container is tall.

-Soak the wood pieces in a shallow dish and pour olive oil over them to coat all sides of every stick.
+Place the wood pieces in a shallow dish and pour olive oil over them to coat all sides of every stick.
 Soak the sticks in the oil for 20 minutes, then remove them and wipe clean with a paper towel.
 Save your pricy cooking oil and use a budget-friendly olive oil for this project.
 It's important not to skimp on oil because it coats and soaks into the wood, which will help supplement the burning quality when the candle is lit.

-Tip: Mason jars, jelly jars and baby food jars all make recyclable options for candle-making.
+Mason jars, jelly jars and baby food jars all make recyclable options for candle-making.
 Buy a bulk pack of mason jars to make many candle gifts at once.

 Step 5: Heat and Melt Wax

 Heat the wax using the double boiler method by suspending the container holding the wax over a pot of simmering water.
 Stir the wax with a spare wood stick until it's completely melted to a clear liquid.
 Do not to touch the hot glass.
 Add a few drops of your favorite candle fragrance oil or color the wax by adding in tinted wax chips at this stage, if you like.

 Step 6: Warm the Jars

 Warm the glass jars just prior to pouring in the liquid wax; doing so will help prevent jump lines in the finished candle.
-To warm them, cover them in a sink or bowl with hot water and remove with tongs when ready to pour wax.
-Dry their insides completely before putting wax in them.
+Submerge uncovered jars in a sink or bowl of hot water and remove them with tongs when ready to pour wax.
+Dry their insides completely.

 Wearing heat-safe gloves, a hot pad or oven mitt, slowly pour the hot liquid wax into the center of the jar, coating the wooden wick and filling the jar to no higher than 1 inch below base of the rim.
 Allow the wax to completely cool and harden.